kuzudb/kuzu-blog/src/content/post/2025-03-14-unstructured-data-to-graph-baml-kuzu.md

 |--- | --- | --- | --- | --- | --- |
 | `openai/gpt-4o-mini` | Mar 2025 | 170 | 0 | 2 | 2 |

-Next, we'll inspect the missed and mismatched values from `gpt-4o-mini` to see if there are any common patterns that can be identified to understand the LLM's performance.
+Next, we inspected the missed and mismatched values from `gpt-4o-mini` to see if there are any common patterns that can be identified to understand the LLM's performance.

 ```